26 Old-Time Compliments We Wish Would Come Back

 Gen-X’ers will remember this favorite saying from the 1980s with fondness.
 Who didn’t plan their schedule around The Simpsons or at least make sure to record it on VHS?
 Something might have been “bad” or “cool” but if it was really amazing then it was “radical”—totally radical was basically off-the-charts fantastic.
 Find out the 20 slang words and terms that need to end.
 Now.

 If you wanted to tell someone in the 1880s that something was the best, above everything else, you’d tell them it “takes the egg.”
 Those Victorians must have really loved their eggs!
 Don’t miss the Victorian era etiquette that needs to make a comeback.

 “Now you’re cooking with gas!”

 Sometimes a marketing campaign takes on a life of its own, becoming part of everyday vernacular.
 This slogan, used in an ad campaign by the natural gas industry in the 1940s, was so catchy that by the 1950s it was being used as a compliment whenever someone had a great idea or was doing something really well.
-Check out these 22 retro kitchen appliances that will really take you back.

 “You’re all that and a bag of chips!”